phensley/cldr-engine/docs/integration.md

 const options: CLDROptions = {
   loader,
   asyncLoader,
-  packCacheSize: 3,
+  packCacheSize: 8,
   patternCacheSize: 50
 };

 // Global instance of cldr configured for our app export const cldr = new CLDR(options);

-// Default language the application uses on startup, or when
-// the desired language is unavailable, so we load it statically. export const DefaultEngine = cldr.get('en-US');
+// Default cldr engine to be set in the locale store. export const English = cldr.get('en');
 ```

 If you're using Redux you might want to place the current language and `Engine` instance into the store.
 Any components using this store will update when the language changes.